sphinx-doc/sphinx/doc/theming.rst

 If the name of a file in the ``static/`` directory of a theme (or in the user's static path, for that matter) ends with ``_t``, it will be processed by the template engine.
 The ``_t`` will be left from the final file name.
-For example, the *default* theme has a file ``static/default.css_t`` which uses templating to put the color options into the stylesheet.
-When a documentation is built with the default theme, the output directory will contain a ``_static/default.css`` file where all template tags have been processed.
+For example, the *classic* theme has a file ``static/classic.css_t`` which uses templating to put the color options into the stylesheet.
+When a documentation is built with the classic theme, the output directory will contain a ``_static/classic.css`` file where all template tags have been processed.

 ..
 [1] It is not an executable Python file, as opposed to :file:`conf.py`,